Mod-ORP for ESPHome and Home Assistant

 2.

-Type esphome wizard mod-orp.yaml in the terminal.
+Type in the terminal.
 Make sure the path on the terminal is where you want the project to be.
-Follow the steps, and there should be a mod-orp.yaml file in the directory you ran the command in.
-If you type esphome compile mod-orp.yaml you should see the project compile.
+Follow the steps, and there should be a .yaml file in the directory you ran the command in.
+For this write-up, it will be mod-orp.yaml.
+If you type you should see the project compile.

 3.